philzook58/philzook58.github.io/_posts/2021-12-22-datalog-egraph-deux.md

 How useful might magic transforms be for proving purposes?

 You can have (and must have) different `eq` relations if you have multiple ADTs you've defined.
 This is good and bad.

+Termification could fairly easily be removed at compile time.
+You only need termification for initialization and for any rewrite rule that constructs new compound terms.